Lore Knapp

 Lore Knapp – Universität Bielefeld (uni-bielefeld.de)

-Lore Knapp studied Modern German literature, Theater studies and Musicology at the Free University of Berlin as well as music education with a major in violoncello at the Berlin University of the Arts.
+Lore Knapp studied Modern German literature, theatre studies and musicology at the Free University of Berlin as well as music education with a major in violoncello at the Berlin University of the Arts.
 She completed her doctoral studies at the Friedrich Schlegel Graduate School for Literary Studies at the Free University of Berlin and at Gonville and Caius College at the University of Cambridge.
-In March 2013 she received her PhD from Free University of Berlin.
-After teaching at the Free University of Berlin, the Humboldt University of Berlin and the University of Basel, Lore Knapp has been an Assistant Professor in literature at the University of Bielefeld since October 2014.
+In March 2013 she received her PhD from the Free University of Berlin.
+After teaching at the Free University of Berlin, the Universities of Basel, Bielefeld and Tübingen, she is currently a guest professor at Humboldt-University of Berlin.
 In 2017 she was admitted to the Junges Kolleg of the North Rhine-Westphalian Academy of Sciences and Arts.
 In May 2021 she received a Venia Legendi in the subjects Modern German Literature and Comparative Literature.
-In December 2022 her book Empiricism and Aesthetics.
-On the German speaking reception of Hume, Hutcheson, Home and Burke in the 18th century will appear.
+She has published the books Empiricism and Aesthetics.
+On the German- speaking reception of Hume, Hutcheson, Home and Burke in the 18th century as well as Empiricism and the Novel.
+John Locke’s Essay in Johann Karl Wezel’s The life of Tobias Knaut.

 As part of the project Rethinking Enlightenment Lore Knapp is working on Locke’s Essay in German Aesthetics.
 The sensualist theory of knowledge and cognition that John Locke advocates in his Essay was built upon in German aesthetics.
-The epistemological preoccupation with the perception of the senses gave rose to categories like sentiment, affect, passion and feeling.
-There was to some extent a direct reception of Locke’s Essay, while additionally the Essay had an impact via empiricist aesthetics from Britain such as those of Francis Hutcheson, Edmund Burke, David Hume, Henry Home and Alexander Gerard, who were all translated into German and adopt basic thoughts from Locke.
+The epistemological preoccupation with the perception of the senses gave rise to categories like sentiment, affect, passion and feeling.
+There was to some extent a direct reception of Locke’s Essay, while additionally the Essay had an impact via empiricist aesthetics from Britain such as those of Francis Hutcheson, Edmund Burke, David Hume, Henry Home and Alexander Gerard, who were all translated into German and adopted basic arguments from Locke.
 Lore Knapp intends to describe Locke’s concept and the epistemically grounded aesthetics of reception as a precursor to neuroscientific, cognitive, psychosomatic and evolutionary approaches in aesthetics.
-There will be three themes:

 Konstantin Pollok